bgopi23/tp/docs/DeveloperGuide.md

 are considered duplicates since an exercise has multiple fields.

 To keep it simple for our initial iterations, we decided to only use lower-cased exercise names to determine duplicates.
-However, this may be changed in the future.
-For example, the same exercise may have a different number of sets, reps and break for different days of the week.
+However, this may change in the future.
+For example, the same exercise may have different numbers of sets, reps, and break times for different days of the week.
 To modify the detection of duplicate exercises we can simply modify the logic for the `equals` method in our `Exercise` class, this is made possible because of our decision to store the exercises in a Java `Set`.